Scott Davis (musician): 2007–2011

 In 2007, Davis co-wrote and produced the hit single "Undo" by Rush of Fools with band members Wes Willis and Kevin Huguley.
 "Undo" was the most played song of 2007 on Adult Contemporary Christian Music radio stations according to R&R Magazine.
 It went to No. 1 for 7 weeks on Billboard and it was the No. 1 Christian song for five consecutive weeks from June 4 to July 2, 2007, on 20 The Countdown Magazine's charts.
 "Undo" was featured on the WOW Hits 2008 compilation CD.
 Davis also produced and co-wrote "Can't Get Away" with Rush of Fools which reached the Top 20 on the Christian Billboard charts.
 Billboard also named Davis the No. 6 Christian producer of the year in 2007.

 In 2008, Davis won the ASCAP Christian Song Of The Year for "Undo" by Rush of Fools.
 Davis also won the ASCAP Song Of The Year in 2008 for "What Could Be Better" by 33 Miles.
 Davis was also nominated for three Dove Awards in 2008: Song of the Year for "Undo", Pop/Contemporary Recorded Song of the Year for "Undo", and Pop/Contemporary Album of the Year for Rush of Fools' self-titled album.

 In 2010, Davis achieved Platinum status with his catalog.
 In January 2010, Davis achieved his biggest radio success yet when "What Faith Can Do" recorded by Kutless, which Davis co-wrote, went to No. 1 on the Billboard Christian chart for 8 weeks and remained in the Top 5 for 6 months.
 "What Faith Can Do" won BMI's Song of the Year in 2011.
 "What Faith Can Do" was also featured on the WOW Hits 2011 compilation CD.

 Later in 2010, Davis was named the No. 10 Christian Songwriter of the Year by Billboard.

-Current

-Scotty Davis is currently busy writing and producing, based in Nashville and working out of a variety of studios, including his own.